psychemedia/island-storynotes/carus-wilson/02-telling.md

 Now, I don't know if the building works surrounding the new Church had anything to do with it, or whether it was the arrival a newly retired and particularly evangelical vicar to the Island — because yes, even then, over a hundred and fifty years ago, people retired here — but at the end of September 1855, a letter was presented to the Magistrates of Newport.
 A letter complaining about groups frequently "conducting themselves in a manner most offensive to virtue" and calling for better regulation and policing of lodging houses and beershops.

 And if that might not seem as if it were much — toasting the Prince, and the Bishop of Winchester at the foundation of the new Church — it is one of the things that was remembered about Mr. Pittis, or *Sir* Pittis, as he later became, long time magistrate of the borough of Newport and several times Mayor, in his obituary almost forty five years later, in 1889.
-That and other time he met with Royalty, when he was knighted as the Mayor of Newport in the year that celbrated, and organised, the Queen's Jubilee celebrations in Newport in 1887.
+That and other time he met with Royalty, when he was knighted as the Mayor of Newport in the year that celebrated, and organised, the Queen's Jubilee celebrations in Newport in 1887.

 On the one hand, the message was clear: Newport was a place "lost to Christianity, and devoted to crime", a home to a *torrent of juvenile profligacy and prostitution*.